March 14-15, 2025

 – Sparking a Sense of Discovery with Laura Lentz

-5:00pm – High School Scholarship Recital (Vieve Gore Concert Hall)
+5:00pm – High School Scholarship Competition Winners Recital (Vieve Gore Concert Hall)

 5:30 pm – Debut of Powder Jam by Ben Taylor, performed by Dr. Jeiran Hasan & Sonata Competition Winner Announcement (Vieve Gore Concert Hall)